jamie-humareso/humareso-book/generated/Build The System (Final)/03 - Onboarding and Early Performance.md

 When I win that Academy Award, I will be thanking those who helped me to run after what I said I wanted to run after.
 I will feel satisfied with the accomplishment, and I should.
 However, the realized dream doesn’t mean I am done.
 There are other dreams to birth to fruition.
 I am an active being; so are you.
 And so are those you work with.
 We’re all running after it.
 It’s better to be a partner to as many as possible.
 Realizing this should influence your compassionate view of family, co-workers, even your boss!
 We all have dreams.
 What’s your dream?

+---

 <!-- Source: Shadow Dancing: Phantom Development Practices Abound | 2024-09-04 13:15:00 | https://blog.humareso.com/phantom-development-practices-abound | phantom-development-practices-abound -->
-!Humareso Blog Posts-9-Shadow DancingHave you been fascinated with having special powers?
-As a kid comic book enthusiast, I would spend hours reading the adventures of various superheroes.
-When those stories came to life on the small or big screen, I was front and center (still am, truth be told).
+.
 Steve Austin, The Six Million Dollar Man, was a stud.
 He was the world’s first bionic man.
 For those of a certain age, do you remember this mid-1970’s TV Show intro?
 “Steve Austin.
 A man barely alive.
 Gentlemen, we can rebuild him.
 We have the technology.
 We have the capability to build the world’s first bionic man…Steve Austin will be that man.
 We can make him better than he was before.
 Better…Stronger…Faster.”
 YES!
 I was hooked.
 He was built to be the best.

 We may have fallen into a misdirected expectation of such a build for our employees.
 Obviously, there is no $6,000,000 budget per employee for such development (wouldn’t that be nice?).
 However, do we expect our employees to behave and produce as if that level of budget has been invested?
 Now before you shake your head no, think about it.
 How many times have you thought or said, “Why does {this person} act like this?” or more likely, “What is wrong with {this person}?”
 Admit it; you have.